MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-quick-view-forms.md

 ---
-title: "Create or edit model-driven app quick view forms in PowerApps | MicrosoftDocs"
+title: "Create or edit model-driven app quick view forms in Power Apps | MicrosoftDocs"
 description: "Learn how to create or edit a quick view form" ms.custom: "" ms.date: 05/23/2018